lambdaprime/dope4j/README.md

 `-imageFileRegexp=<regexp>` - when `-imagePath` points to a folder then this regular expression will be used to filter images.
 Default is ".*\.(png|jpg)" which means all non "png" or "jpg" images are ignored.

+`-threshold=<double>` - set threshold value which is used to filter the keypoints.
+Default is "0.01".

 `-totalRunTime=<true|false>` - print command total execution time when command finishes.

 # Contributors